-derivative claim An action which may be brought by a member on behalf of the company to enforce liability for breach by a director of his duties to the company.
+derivative claim An action which may be brought by a member on behalf of the company to enforce liability for breach by a director of their duties to the company.

-electronic form A document is in electronic form if it is either sent by electronic means or it is sent by other means while in an electronic form e.g. a CD ROM.
+electronic form A document is in electronic form if it is either sent by electronic means or it is sent by other means while in an electronic form.